 7. Store firewood away from the house

 Termites, ants and cockroaches like to hide out in woodpiles and the damp ground underneath.
 Keep firewood stacked on an elevated surface and stored away from your home.

 If you have a lot of wood, consider a firewood rack, which allows wood to be stacked neatly and off the ground.
 Otherwise, stack wood somewhere like a wheelbarrow or bench and cover it with a tarp.

 8. Make a homemade flytrap

 I hate fruit flies.
 They pop up wherever there’s something sweet and seem to linger forever.
-So after I got tired of running after them, trying to crush them in my clapping hands while yelling “fruit fly!”
-I took to a more scientific approach.
+So after I got tired of running after them, I took to a more scientific approach.

 10. Practice mosquito management

-Mosquitoes are annoying bloodsuckers that, at best, leave itchy red welts and, at worst, can transfer disease.
-We discussed ways to ward off the annoying bugs in “5 Cheap Steps to Eliminate Mosquitoes,” like:
+Mosquitoes are annoying bloodsuckers.
+At best, their bites leave itchy red welts.
+At worst, they can transfer disease such as the Zika virus.
+We discussed ways to ward off the annoying bugs in “5 Cheap Steps to Eliminate Mosquitoes,” including: